mcclown/AquaIPy/README.rst

 A module for working with the AquaIllumination range of aquarium lights.
 The following functions are currently supported

--  Support for the HD range of light, including single lights, paired lights, of the same model and paired lights, with mixed models
+-  Support for the HD range of lights, including single lights, paired lights (of the same model) and paired lights (with mixed models)
 -  Enabling/Disabling the schedule
 -  Querying the current brightness of the lights
 -  Setting the brightness of the lights

-I personally own Prime HD and Hydra 26HD lights, so those are tested thoroughly.
-Hydra 52 HDs should work but I haven't validated them yet.
+This library has been primarily tested with Prime HD and Hydra 26HD lights, as that is what the author owns.
+Hydra 52 HDs should work but haven't been validated.
+Also the non-HD range of lights are not currently supported, although it should be possible to add that support.
+If you would like to help fix either of these cases, please contact me via GitHub or by email.

 This module is in no way endorsed by AquaIllumination and you use it at your own risk.
-It could and probably does, invalidate your warranty.
+It could, and probably does, invalidate your warranty.

 Generated documentation can be found
 `here <http://aquaipy.readthedocs.io/en/latest/>`__